throughputer/estimator_tutorials/README.md

 ### Prerequisite.

   - You must have your secret token.
 Don't have one?
 Try playing with our demo apps on __[estimatorlab.com](https://estimatorlab.com/)__ to earn one.
-  - Python3 installed .
+  - Python3 installed.
 You can install it from https://www.python.org/downloads/

 ### Steps to get your app running